Codimension two spacelike submanifolds in Lorentzian manifolds and conformal structures: Introduction

+The main results are in Section \ref{main results} where it is essentially shown that M\"{o}bius structures agree with certain Weingarten endomorphisms of codimension two spacelike submanifolds in these pre-ambient spaces, Theorem \ref{040222}.
+This result is remarkable for conformal structures in surfaces.
+As was mentioned, there is no preferred M\"{o}bius structure on a $2$-dimensional Riemannian conformal structure.
+Theorem \ref{040222} provides an explicit method to construct such structure.
+We hope that our viewpoint sheds some light on the interplay between the theory of spacelike submanifolds and M\"{o}bius structures on Riemannian conformal structures.
+Section \ref{main results} also includes several properties on the family of spacelike immersions we need to construct the M\"{o}bius structure.
+In fact, Corollary \ref{240321A} shows that the normal curvature tensor of such immersions always vanishes.
+Also, as a consequence of Remark \ref{100321A}, the mean curvature vector field of the isometric immersion $\Psi^u$ with induced metric $e^{2u}g$ satisfies

+see details in Remark \ref{k=H}.
+Particular cases of this formula have been previously obtained in \cite[Cor.
+4.5]{PPR} and \cite[Cor.
+3.7]{PR13}.
+Note that the causal character of $\mathbf{H}^u$ in the Lorentzian manifold $\widetilde{M}$ is determined by the sign of the scalar curvature of the metric $e^{2u}g.$ Remark \ref{k=H} also includes that $\nabla^{\perp}\mathbf{H}^{u}=0$ if and only if $\mathrm{scal}^{e^{2u}g}$ is constant (compare with \cite[Cor.
+3.10]{PR13}).
+In particular, when $M$ is compact, the positive answer to the Yamabe problem implies that there exists an immersion $\Psi^{u}$ with parallel mean curvature vector field.

-For a M\"{o}bius structure $P$ on $(M, c)$ with $n=2$, Section \ref{app} delves into the extrinsic geometry of the isometric immersions $\Psi^{u}\colon (M, e^{2u}g)\to (\widetilde{M}, \widetilde{g})$.
-In this section, we consider the ambient manifolds and ambient metrics obtained from $(M, c, P)$ by means of Theorem \ref{290321A}.
-We write down the Codazzi equation (\ref{160721B}) in terms of the Cotton-York tensor (\ref{150721B}), Lemma \ref{160721C}.
-Then, Proposition \ref{290321D} shows that tangent spaces of $M$ along $\Psi^u$ are invariant under the curvature tensor of $(\widetilde{M}, \widetilde{g})$ if and only if the Cotton-York tensor of $c$ vanishes.
-In this case, the M\"{o}bius structure $P$ on $(M, c)$ is said to be flat in the terminology of \cite{calderbank}, \cite{burden2015numerical2}.
-Finally, from the Gauss equation of $\Psi^{u}$, we deduce that the sectional curvature with respect to $\widetilde{g}$ of every spacelike tangent plane to $\mathcal{Q}\subset \widetilde{M}$ vanishes.
+Section \ref{app} focusses in the two dimensional case, we write down the Codazzi equation in terms of the Cotton-York tensor, Lemma \ref{160721C}.
+Then, Proposition \ref{290321D} shows that tangent spaces of $M$ along these immersions are invariant under the curvature tensor of $(\widetilde{M}, \widetilde{g})$ if and only if the Cotton-York tensor of $c$ vanishes.
+In the terminology of \cite{calderbank}, \cite{burden2015numerical2}, this means that the M\"{o}bius structure $D$ on $(M, c)$ is flat.